 All of these factors significantly influence who pays child support.

-When a parent has 92 or more overnights with their child, their child support obligation may be reduced to reflect the increased parenting time.
-Modifications can also be arranged to accommodate changes in education expenses, childcare requirements, and any special needs of the child, if relevant.
+When a parent has 92 or more overnights with their child, they may reduce their child support obligation to reflect the increased parenting time.
+They can also arrange modifications to accommodate changes in education expenses, childcare requirements, and any unique needs of the child, if relevant.

 When it comes to calculating child support, two standard models are widely utilized: the Income Shares Model and the Percentage of Income Model.
 Both models aim to ensure that one parent does not solely bear the financial burden of raising the child, but they do so in different ways.